moneychien19/note-meta-blueprint-500-101/dynamic-ads-catalog.md

 # Introduction
 Dynamic ads use your online catalog to **automatically generate ads** that show **product recommendations** tailored to each person in your target audience.
 They offer powerful targeting options to help you reach people interested in your products.

+Note that only **products that have been visited** by customers will appear in the dynamic ads.

 ## About Catalog
 A catalog is a container of information about the items you want to advertise and sell on Facebook or Instagram.
 To show your items to people who might want to buy them, you must **connect your catalog to dynamic ads**.